Japan-Singapore DTAA: Double Tax Avoidance Agreement

 Income of artists and sports persons

-|Payment to students and trainees||Tax exempted.|
+Payments to students and trainees

 Japan is one of Singapore's strongest economic partners.
 A major milestone in relations between the two countries occurred in 2002 with the signing of the Japan-Singapore Economic Partnership Agreement.
 It enabled easier movement of people, goods, services, capital, information, etc. across borders between the states and strengthened cooperation in the trade sector by eliminating most tariffs on exports and imports.
 The deep cooperation led to the need to resolve tax issues occurring in the course of cross-border businesses, and the two states concluded a double tax treaty.
-Like every other DTA Singapore has entered into, its agreement with Japan contains information on how tax residency is established, with the purpose of avoiding a levy of similar taxes on taxpayers with activities in both countries.

 Eddy and Hannah